 Our classroom programs are designed for children ages 2 to 5 and meet every day, Monday through Friday.
-We offer part-day and all-day classes perfect to meet the diverse needs of our students and their families.
+We offer part-day and all-day classes to meet the diverse needs of our students and their families.
 All of our programs embrace our core values and philosophy that enables us to provide our students with a supportive and enriching environment for them to learn, grow, and to discover.

 All of our classes, regardless of age level, span for at least one year.
 Some classes are “mixed-age,” meaning that the age span extends to up to two years.
-Our close-knit classroom environment invites children to feel welcome to develop friendships in an incredibly rich and deep way as they play and work alongside others.
+Our close-knit classroom environment invites children to feel welcome to develop friendships in a rich and deep way as they play and work alongside others.
 Children learn the importance of modeling their thinking and behavior, learn to deal with differences, and how to adjust their actions to fit the situation.

 We adhere to the California age standard and our ‘cut-off’ date for entry is September 1.